kawaiseb/bitrise-step-wetransfer/README.md

-# wetransfer-upload
+# wetransfer

-This step send files to wetransfer.
+This wonderfull step send files to wetransfer.

 Wetransfer give you a short url to download files.

 ## Limitations